Youssef-AEM/XBorne-2017/README.md

    extra information in const.h.
 2 versions here: with or without information on the coverage of the state space.

-  -LR : some programs to calculate the steady-state distribution and transient distribution for Low Rank and Class G Markov chains.
+ - LR : some programs to calculate the steady-state distribution and transient distribution for Low Rank and Class G Markov chains.

  - Util : Construction of the two tables of Walker's algorithm.
 To use in alais method for a simulation. as input : a probabilistic distribution. output : two vectors in the same file the size is in the .sz file.